vtamprateep/vtamprateep/README.md

 From risk management to strategy and now a master's in computer science, I'm an aspiring software engineer looking to build things that make the world better off.

-### 🧰 What I'm working on

-Making a web application that overlays world events on top of stock prices.

 ### 🔧 Skills I have

 - **Languages:** Java, Python, JavaScript, TypeScript, HTML, CSS, SQL, C++, LookML